ympbyc/Carrot/README.md

 ### Lambda expressions **(Expression)**

 Lambda expressions create closures.
-Closures are objects that when applied to a value return another value.
+Closures are objects that when applied to a value evaluate another value.
 They are basically, functions carrying its own environment with it.

 Lambda expressions have the syntactic form
 (^ *identifier ...* *expression*)